loydi/Useful-Cheat-Sheet-For-Linux/README.md

-# linux-usefuly-cheat-sheet
+# Linux Useful Cheet Sheet
-Linux Useful Cheet Sheet
+I'll share some usefuly command and script in this repo...